thumbor/thumbor/docs/metadata.rst

 Currently PyExiv is deprecated in favor of GExiv.
 However, it is really difficult to install GExiv with Python on a non-Ubuntu system.
-Therefore we use PyExiv for now.
+Therefore Pyexiv2 is used.